rrajath/blog/content/now-archive.md

 #### Jun 24, 2020
 * Moved my blog from Jekyll to Hugo and now customizing some templates
 * Indieweb integration
+* Self-hosting my data using Nextcloud on my Raspberry Pi